It’s normal for parents to feel anxiety over determining whether their baby or toddler is sick.

 New symptoms, such as runny nose, cough, panting, rapid breathing, grunting or wheezing are not normal and should be given attention.

 Another symptom to be aware of is a persistent loss of appetite.
 This can accompany many types of illness, not just gastroenteritis.

 The five most dangerous words in the English language are, ‘Maybe it will go away.’
 It’s important not to delay reporting concerning symptoms or changes in a child’s behavior,” Clark said.

 Ear tugging may indicate an ear infection or upper airway congestion, or it could simply be nothing more than a child’s discovering and playing with his ears.

 Coughing that is worse at night is most likely due to an upper respiratory problem with post nasal drip.
 However, equally-frequent coughing during the day as at night signals the problem is in the chest (bronchitis, pneumonia, asthma, aspirated foreign body) until proven otherwise.

-Consulting your child’s pediatrician is the best way to help determine the significance of a particular symptom, Lamont said.
+Consulting your child’s pediatrician is the best way to help determine the significance of a particular symptom, Clark said.